-The Workbook provides additional activities for every part of sequence.
+The Workbook provides additional activities for every lesson.
 The majority are writing activities.
 The students can complete them individually, writing down their responses in the Workbook.
 They can complete the activities either in class or for homework.
 The answers are provided in this guide.